elenamoor/dp-100/docs/code-walkthrough.md

 1. [Model Class](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.model.model?view=azure-ml-py)

 # Module 4 - Datastores, Datasets
+## Datastores
-## Datastores – Connect to your data to Azure storage services on Azure
+*Datastores allow you to connect to your data on Azure storage services*

-### Use the Datastore object in the SDK – To work with a datastore, you must first register it
+### To use a Datastore object, you must first register it
+*Import the Datastore class and use one of the many register methods*

 ```python
 from azureml.core import Workspace, Datastore
 ws = Workspace.from_config()